Questions, Comments, or Corrections? Let us know!

 Classroom Assessment Scoring Systems (CLASS) are observational tools designed to measure the quality of interactions between teachers and students and how the interactions impact student learning.
 Each tool is organized into domains with multiple dimensions in each domain.

-• CLASS Infant: 4 domains and 13 dimensions within the domains.
+• CLASS Infant: 1 domain and 4 dimensions within the domain.

 • Relational Climate (Relational behaviors, Emotion expression, Respect for infants’ state, Lack of adult negativity).